 This past spring brought us flowers, sunshine (sometimes) as well as a relationship with a exciting new client.
 Since February, we have been planning retail events spanning 5 provinces.
 The first event kicked off Apr.
 23 and will wrap up on Jun.
-24. Working on this large campaign has inspired us at Tigris to share 7 important items to include on your event planning checklist!
+24. Working on this large campaign has inspired us at Tigris to share 7 important items to include on your event checklists!

 Speaking of options, there are so many intricate details that go into an event.
 This includes food/beverage, linens, decor and everything in between.
 The chairs you’re sitting on to the set up of the room were specifically selected for the event you’re attending.
 It’s because so many details go into each and every event that confirmation of these details are so important.

 The most significant part of the planning process is to ensure you have the proper system and tools in place to verify that you’ve confirmed every last detail.
 This will help you stay efficient and negate the need to duplicate efforts.

 Once you’ve confirmed all details, its best to put together a final confirmation document.
 This can be sent at least 1-2 weeks prior to your event for any partners and/or vendors to review, to ensure you’ve covered every last detail.
 This is especially helpful because if you’ve missed something, you’ve left yourself some time to get it finalized before event day.

 In addition, this final confirmation email a week prior can bring things to light that actually weren’t what you expected.
 It’s better to get ahead of these things than be surprised the day of the event.

 This may be one of the most, if not most important things to remember as a planner or project manager.
 You should always treat any guest as if they are your own and coming into your home for the first time.